Altuve hits three home runs as Astros crush Red Sox in ALDS opener

 It was just the 10th time a player hit three homers in a post-season game, and first since Pablo Sandoval for the Giants in the 2012 World Series opener against Detroit.
 Babe Ruth did it twice.

-After Altuve rounded the bases on his third solo homer, which landed on the train tracks atop left field, George Springer grabbed the All-Star second baseman's right biceps and examined it as if searching for an explanation for his out of the ordinary pop.

-Altuve's teammates then goaded him into exiting the dugout for a curtain call.
-And as he tipped his hat to the crowd one fan near the dugout held a sign that proclaimed in blue block letters: "That Kid Can Hit."
+After he finished talking to Springer following his third shot, Altuve's teammates goaded him into exiting the dugout for a curtain call.
+And as he tipped his hat to the crowd, one fan near the dugout held a sign that proclaimed in blue block letters: "That Kid Can Hit."

-Justin Verlander pitched six effective innings and improved to 6-0 since Houston got him in late trade with Detroit.
+Verlander pitched six effective innings and improved to 6-0 since Houston got him in late trade with Detroit.
+He is 5-0 with a 2.24 ERA in nine career starts in the division series.

 Sale, the major league strikeout leader, was tagged for seven runs in five-plus innings of his post-season debut.

 Game 2 is Friday, with Dallas Keuchel starting for the Astros against Drew Pomeranz.

 Among the shortest players in the majors, Altuve couldn't be a bigger leader for the Astros.
-He's one of the few players remaining who languished through a rebuilding process that led to three straight 100-loss seasons from 2011-13, and is perhaps the biggest reason this team ran away with the AL West title this year.
+He's one of the few players remaining who languished through a rebuilding process that led to three straight 100-loss seasons from 2011-13, and is perhaps the main reason this team ran away with the AL West title this year.

+"First off, how good is Jose Altuve?"
+Houston manager A.J.
+Hinch asked.
+"It's incredible to watch him step up and be every bit the star that we needed today for sure.
+It's hard to describe in different ways."

 Altuve hit .346 this year, his fourth straight 200-hit season.
 He had 24 home runs this year — this was his third career multihomer game, and the first time he'd hit three all at once.